 Swimmer Marat Amaltdinov is awarded the Big Ten Medal of Honor.
 The two-time Academic All-American won the conference 200 breaststroke championship twice and earned his bachelor's degree in three years.

-The Jane Brock-Wilson Women in Management Center welcomed more than three dozen high school students to campus for the Emerging Leaders Retreat.
+The Jane Brock-Wilson Women in Management Center welcomes more than three dozen high school students to campus for the Emerging Leaders Retreat.
 The four-day residential camp is designed to empower young girls and introduce them to careers in business through hands-on learning activities.